-- 1. To ensure significant and diverse citizen input into the planning process. - 2.
+- To encourage diverse citizen input into the planning process. - 2.
 To keep residents informed and connected.

-- 1. Advertise open informational meetings to discuss and review the recommendations of the plan prior to public hearings and provide a survey for input (see Appendix II). - 2.
-Publish and mail a synopsis of the plan to every household in Kingston Township. - 3.
-Encourage active citizen participation in future comprehensive plan updates. - 4.
+- 1. Conduct a resident preference survey and use the information collected to guide the Comprehensive Plan update (see Appendix II). - 2.
+Encourage active citizen participation in future comprehensive plan updates. - 3.
 Maintain a newsletter, website and e-mail notification system to keep residents informed and engaged.

-CHAPTER 14 Recommendations and Implementation
+Recommendations and Implementation